 - Tedious and complicated monthly file processing in bulk, especially during the open enrollment period.

-- The EDI 834 process requires specialised software and hardware, as well as trained personnel to implement it.
+- The process requires specialized software and hardware, as well as trained personnel to implement it.
 Implementing EDI can be a substantial investment for insurance sponsors and payers, particularly for small and medium-sized enterprises.

 - Files, such as transaction type and member record, that are logically out of order lead to inaccuracies in membership records.

-- The sensitive nature of healthcare data requires that it be protected and secure, and this is especially important in the EDI 834 process.
+- The sensitive nature of healthcare data requires that it be protected and secure.

 X12 EDI 834 Mapping & Translation